padelt/temper-python/README.md

 If your system does not provide access as a normal user to the USB device, you need to rum them as root.
 See "USB device permissions" section for more on this.

+temper-poll accepts -p option now, which adds the USB bus and port information each device is plugged on.

+without -p option
+$ temper-poll
+Found 1 devices
+Device #0: 22.5°C 72.5°F

+with -p option
+$ temper-poll -p
+Found 1 devices
+Device #0 (bus 1 - port 1.3): 22.4°C 72.3°F

+Which tells you there is a a USB hub plugged (internally or externally) on the port 1 of the bus 1 of the host, and your TEMPer device  is on the port 3 of that hub.

 # Serving via SNMP

 Using [NetSNMP](http://www.net-snmp.org/), you can use `temper/snmp.py`